dorshinar/blog/content/blog/themes-using-css-variables/themes-using-css-variables.md

 };
 ```

-That's enough for our needs, but if you want to can further read on the [Official React Context Documentation](https://reactjs.org/docs/context.html).
+That's enough for our needs, but if you want you can further read on the [Official React Context Documentation](https://reactjs.org/docs/context.html).

 ## Putting Everything Together

-Now that we know how to set css custom properties from javascript, and we can pass props down our component tree, we can make a really nice and simple "theme engine" for out application. first up we'll define our themes:
+Now that we know how to set css custom properties from javascript, and we can pass props down our component tree, we can make a really nice and simple "theme engine" for out application.
+First up we'll define our themes:

 ```js
 const themes = {